Manage your budget

 Now that you own your home it is important to continue keeping track of your finances

-Take a look back at your Budget Planner that you did when you were considering buying your home.
-Continue to take note of your income each month and all of your major outgoings.
+Use the Budget Planner to take note of your income each month and all of your major outgoings.
 These will usually include:

 - Mortgage payment each month